Donald Trump Supreme Court candidates: Court composition under Trump's first term

-President Donald Trump began his term in January 2017 with a vacancy to be filled as a result of the February 2016 death of Justice Antonin Scalia.
-As three of the Court's justices at the time—Ruth Bader Ginsburg (born 1933), Anthony Kennedy (born 1936) and Stephen Breyer (born 1938)—were aged 78 or older, speculation arose that additional vacancies could occur during Trump's four-year presidential term.
-Because Ginsburg and Breyer were part of the liberal wing of the Court and Kennedy was a swing vote who often aligned with them on social issues, many top political analysts saw Trump's term as a chance for Republicans to reshape the court significantly towards a more conservative vision of the law.
+President Donald Trump began his four-year term in January 2017 with a vacancy to be filled as a result of the February 2016 death of Justice Antonin Scalia and the Republican-controlled Senate's months-long refusal to consider the Democratic previous President Barack Obama's nomination of United States Court of Appeals for the District of Columbia Circuit Chief Judge Merrick Garland to replace Scalia.
+As three of the Court's justices at the time—Ruth Bader Ginsburg (born 1933), Anthony Kennedy (born 1936) and Stephen Breyer (born 1938)—were aged 78 or older, speculation arose that additional vacancies could occur during Trump's term.
+Because Ginsburg and Breyer were part of the liberal wing of the court and Kennedy was a swing vote who often aligned with them on social issues, many top political analysts saw Trump's term as a chance for Republicans to reshape the court significantly towards a more conservative vision of the law.
 On June 27, 2018, this became a real possibility when Justice Kennedy officially announced his retirement.
-Following the death of Ginsburg on September 18, 2020, and the subsequent confirmation of Amy Coney Barrett on October 26, 2020, the Supreme Court had the following nine justices at the time of Trump's reelection loss:
+Following the death of Ginsburg on September 18, 2020, and the subsequent confirmation of Amy Coney Barrett on October 26, 2020, the Supreme Court had the following nine justices at the time of Trump's 2020 reelection loss: